 A lush, healthy lawn requires proper care, but even with regular maintenance, certain issues can arise.
 One of the common challenges lawn owners face is thatch buildup.
 Recognizing when your lawn needs dethatching is crucial to maintaining its health and vibrancy.

-So, in this article, we’ll explore the key signs that indicate your lawn requires dethatching and provide insight on how to do it.
+So, in this article, we’ll explore the key signs that indicate you have a lawn that needs dethatching and provide insight on how to do it.
 So, let’s dive into it.

 What is Thatch?